Skitz23/cloudcomputing_aws/AUTOSCALINGME.md

 # How to Create a launch template

 ### Step 1
-Go on lauch template and create a template for the user data include the following code
+- Go on lauch template and create a template
+- Tick the box for auto scaling guidance
+- select unbuntu 18.04
+- select t2 micro as an instance
+- Scroll to the bottom of advance data and type the following code it
 ```
 #!/bin/bash
 sudo apt update -y